 Step Four – Shape the Butter

-Working in the strainer, whip the butter pieces together with a spoon.
+- Working in the strainer over a bowl, whip the butter pieces together with a spoon.
 This process smashes the particles together and also pushes out more liquid.
-You can put your butter into a regular bowl and do this, too – either way is fine.

-Press and press and reshape and press some more to work out more liquid; this stuff you don’t really need to save because it’s so watered down.
+- Press and press and reshape the butter ball.
+Always press it to work out more liquid.
+(This buttermilk you don’t need to save because it’s so watered down.)

 A Quick Note on Buttermilk

-You can use this “buttermilk” like you would whey in any recipe for pancakes and waffles, cookies, sweet breads, cinnamon rolls, sandwich bread, dips and dressings, etc. Here are 36 Ways to Use Whey, by Don’t Waste the Crumbs.
-You can also check out Tiffany’s healthy eating while frugally living program by clicking below.
+You can use this fresh buttermilk like you would whey in any recipe for pancakes and waffles, cookies, sweet breads, cinnamon rolls, sandwich bread, dips and dressings, etc. Here are 36 Ways to Use Whey by Don’t Waste the Crumbs.

-Now go eat it on something hot and yummy – toast, oatmeal, popcorn.
+Go eat the homemade butter on something hot and yummy – toast, oatmeal, popcorn.
 Oh, this makes the best popcorn butter!!
 To learn how to pop popcorn from dried ears of popcorn, just visit this post.